DataDog/hiring-engineers/answers.md

 https://docs.datadoghq.com/tracing/setup/ruby/#quickstart-for-rails-applications
 - R22 APM introduction documentation https://docs.datadoghq.com/tracing/visualization/
 - R23 APM article https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-

 ### Final Question
 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
 Is there anything creative you would use Datadog for?

+I have an environmental/occupational risk prevention background.
+A great use for the Datadog platform would be monitoring the performance of installed solar panels.
+It would be ideal to track their general performance and having monitors to identify production thresholds or performance anomalies.
+Companies could also  used screenboards to display these metrics on shared spaces (i.e. kWh, gCO2eq/kWh)

+Another great application of Datadog would be for monitoring environmental metrics in facilities such as temperature, lighting, CO2 levels, electric consumption, etc. with data collected from installed sensors.